How to get the right money-making ad targeting from Audience Insights

 Pages that they like & follow

-Knowing what pages they like and follow can help you figure out if the interest that you are going to use in your ad targeting is too broad.
+Knowing what pages they like and follow can help you figure out if the interest you will use in your ad targeting is too broad.

 (Audience Insights – Page Likes)

-What I recommend is that at least the top 5 categories that your target audience likes MUST be related to the interest you are going to use.
+What I recommend is that at least the top 5 categories your target audience likes MUST be related to the interest you will use.

-In this example, as you can see “baseball” is obviously too broad because in the top 5 categories of pages that the target audience likes aren’t all about baseball, in fact, number 3 is a women’s clothing store.
+In this example, as you can see, “baseball” is obviously too broad, because in the top 5 categories of pages that the target audience likes, they aren’t all about baseball, in fact, number 3 is a women’s clothing store.
 That tells me that this interest is way too broad to use in my ad targeting.

 Their location

-Sometimes you want your ad targeting to be laser focus and you need to know where your target audience resides so you can better focus on ads on.
+Sometimes you want your ad targeting laser focus, and you need to know where your target audience resides, so you can better focus on ads.

-In Audience Insights, you can do that by clicking on “location” tab and this is what you will see.
+In Audience Insights, you can do that by clicking on the “location” tab, and this is what you will see.

 (Audience Insights – location)

-You have to click on “see all” button on the bottom of the page to see other cities that your target audience is from.
+You have to click on the “see all” button at the bottom of the page to see other cities that your target audience is from.

-To me, I like to know where my target audience is from because that can affect the cost of my ads, sometimes very significantly.
+To me, I like to know where my target audience is from, because that can affect the cost of my ads, sometimes significantly.

 Activities (devices they use, how active they are and etc.)